 - Let me tell you, I am not comfortable with this question.
 Don’t mind me, please.

 - I prefer not to talk about that.

 - I am sorry that’s private.

 - I prefer not to discuss this right now in this event.

 - That’s too personal.
 That’s not appropriate to discuss.

 And the best way is to smile and change the topic, and the person will definitely understand that you don’t want to answer it.

-It is not so simple as we think; following the list also sometimes does not help.
+It is not as simple as we think; the list also sometimes does not help.
 Practice only can help you have a balanced behavior in your personal and professional life.

-It’s not because it’s wrong to share, not because they are not a good friend of you, because it’s not worthy of sharing the personal matters at the office since they can’t do anything about it other than making us feel low and feel negative at times.
+It’s not because it’s wrong to share, not because he/she is not a good friend of you, because it’s not worthy of sharing the personal matters at the office since they can’t do anything about it other than making us feel low and feel negative at times.